-People who work in physical, dangerous jobs like construction or oil rigging are not the only ones at risk for a workplace injury.
+People who work in physical, dangerous jobs like construction or oil rigging are not the only ones at risk for workplace injury.
 To a certain extent, the average office worker can also be at risk for bodily harm.

-What Are Repetitive Stress Injuries (RSI)?
+What Are The Examples of Repetitive Stress Injuries (RSI)?

 Repetitive stress injuries or RSIs (also referred to as repetitive strain injuries or work-related musculoskeletal disorders) are injuries to the nervous and musculoskeletal systems.
 These result from sustained or awkward positions, mechanical compression, vibrations, forceful exertions, or repetitive tasks.